Dieter Hecking: Hannover 96 (2006–2009)

-Hecking became manager on 7 September 2006.
-Dieter Hecking officially took over the manager's job with immediate effect on 7 September 2006.
+Hecking became manager on 7 September 2006, officially taking the manager's job with immediate effect on 7 September 2006.
 However, caretaker manager Michael Schjönberg managed the DFB-Pokal match against Dynamo Dresden on 9 September 2006.
+Hannover paid compensation of nearly a million euros to get Hecking.

 Hecking recovered Hannover from a dismal start that left them bottom at the time of his arrival.
-The team also achieved a good run through to the quarter finals of the German Cup, and finished comfortably in 11th place in the Bundesliga.
+The team also achieved a good run through to the quarter finals of the cup, and finished comfortably in 11th place in the Bundesliga.
 During the following season, Hanover were knocked out of the German Cup in the second round by Schalke 04.
-Hannover improved on their league position by finishing in eighth place.
-Hannover started the 2008–09 season with a 5–0 win against Hallescher FC on 9 August 2008.
+Hannover improved on their league position by finishing in eighth place, their best finish in 43 years.
+In the summer, Hecking suggested that the team would aim for a UEFA Cup place in the following league season.
+Hannover started the 2008–09 season with a 5–0 cup win against Hallescher FC on 9 August 2008.
 They were eventually eliminated in the second round by Schalke, for the second consecutive year.
-Hannover defeated Borussia Mönchengladbach 5–1 on 14 September 2008.
-The following week, on 19 September 2008, Hannover lost to Bayer Leverkusen 4–0.
-Hannover lost to 1899 Hoffenheim 5–2 on 18 October 2008.
-Hannover lost 4–0 to Eintracht Frankfurt on 22 November 2008.
-The match against VfB Stuttgart on 14 February 2009 finished in a 3–3 draw.
-Hannover lost to Bayern Munich 5–1 on 7 March 2009.
-The match against Borussia Dortmund on 14 March 2009 finished in a 4–4 draw.
-Hannover lost to Wolfsburg 5–0 on 16 May 2009.

 Hannover finished the 2008–09 season in 11th place.
-On 19 August 2009 Hecking resigned voluntarily from his post after a disappointing 2008–09 season and a slow start to the 2009–10 season.
+On 19 August 2009 Hecking resigned from his post after a disappointing 2008–09 season and a slow start to the 2009–10 season, including a loss to Eintracht Trier in the first round of the cup.
 Hecking's final match was a 1–1 draw against Mainz.
-Hannover were tied for 14th place with 1899 Hoffenheim when Hecking left the club.
-Hecking finished with a record of 39 wins, 30 draws, and 40 losses in 109 matches.